mfractor/mfractor.github.io/docs/configuration/getting-started.md

 *Learn to customise MFractor to your project needs*

-## Configuration Files
+## Configuring MFractor Files

+MFractor configuration files allow you to change the behaviour of MFractor to better suite it to your own working style.

-MFractor configuration files are XML based and end with the extension `.mfc.xml`; a configuration file can be named anything and be placed in any directory in a project as long as it ends in the extension `.mfc.xml`.
+MFractor configuration files are an XML based file  `.mfc.xml`; a configuration file can be named anything and be placed in any directory in a project as long as it ends in the extension `.mfc.xml`.

 How does it work?
 Let's consider the following configuration file: